We received a complimentary Dr Catsby whisker fatigue cat bowl for review. We only recommend products we believe are relevant to our readers.

-Whilst a cat’s whiskers are essentially just thick, long hairs that protrude from the sides of their face what makes them special and ultra-sensitive is the fact there is a sensory organ called a proprioceptor at the end of each whisker, which sends messages to the cat’s brain and nervous system.
+Whilst a cat’s whiskers are essentially just thick, long hairs that protrude from the sides of their face what makes them special and ultra-sensitive is the fact there is a sensory organ called a proprioceptor at the end of each whisker.
+This sends messages to the cat’s brain and nervous system.

-A cat’s whiskers are so sensitive that they can detect movements in the air — sensing the size and shape of nearby objects before they reach them.
-This allows a cat to sense and navigate around a piece of furniture in a room in the dark of night, judge tight spaces and whether they’ll fit, and sense the outline of prey when hunting to capture and kill in the most effective way (even it’s only a toy mouse in the comfort of your lounge room).
+A cat’s whiskers are so sensitive that they can detect movements in the air – sensing the size and shape of nearby objects before they reach them.
+This allows a cat to sense and navigate around a piece of furniture in a room in the dark of night.
+It also helps them judge tight spaces and whether they’ll fit, and sense the outline of prey when hunting to capture and kill in the most effective way (even it’s only a toy mouse in the comfort of your lounge room).
+That’s why, whiskers are vitally important to your cat.

 If your cat exhibits any of the following behaviours at meal times, whisker fatigue could be the problem: